Find Nursing Schools

 Grand Forks, North Dakota

 UND does offer online graduate classes for certain degree levels.
-During the 2020-2021 year, about 73% of the graduate students at the school took at least one online course.
+Of all the graduate students enrolled at the school during the 2019-2020 academic year, around 71% took at least some of their classes online.

 Best Nursing Graduate Certificate Schools in the Plains States Region